cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 ![Scatter plot of errors in problem space]({{ site.url }}/assets/images/math_figure_1.png)

 Wow, see how numbers below 100 and especially below 10 are really messing with the model?
+And let's not talk about the little red square where both numbers are below 100...
 Maybe there are not enough examples for this part of the problem space?

 Well,
 I'm going to go out on a limb here.
-I think the way we notate decimal numbers is not very consistent in the lower areas.
+I think the way we as a culture notate decimal numbers is not very consistent in the lower bounds.
 E.g. most of the training examples look like `324 + 123` where each digit can simply be added in a very systematic fashion.
 This can't be directly extended to e.g. `324 + 9`, since `9` doesn't really follow the order of digits the model has come to expect.
 Imagine you only knew numbers with three digits and now you came across the *number* `9`.
 Reading character by character, when you see the first *digit* `9` you would naturally assume "Ah, this means nine-hundred and something".